ucoruh/ce205-data-structures/docs/syllabus/syllabus.md

 ## G. Late Homework

 Throughout the semester, assignments must be submitted as specified by the announced deadline.
-Your grade will be reduced by 10% of the full points for each calendar day for overdue assignments.

-Overdue assignments will not be accepted after three (3) days.
+Overdue assignments will not be accepted.

 Unexpected situations must be reported to the instructor for late homeworks by students.